Cornell-MAE-UG/fa25-portfolio-wa79/_projects/Rocket_Nozzle.md

    During the main portion of the burn, the nozzle is treated as steady: mass flow in equals mass flow out, and properties at each location do not change with time.
 This enables steady-flow energy and momentum analysis.

 3. **Isentropic flow (ideal nozzle)**
    Expansion is often assumed isentropic (adiabatic and reversible), representing an upper bound with no losses from friction, shocks, or separation.
-Real nozzles experience irreversibilities; deviations can be captured using an efficiency/correction factor.
+Because real nozzles experience irreversibilities, we can account for deviations by using an efficiency/correction factor; HalfCat suggests that 95-98% efficiency is a good approximation.

 4. **Ideal-gas combustion products**
    Exhaust gases are modeled as an ideal gas with effective properties (e.g., representative $c_p$, $R$, and $\gamma$).
-This supports analytic relationships between pressure, temperature, Mach number, and velocity.
+This allows us to use relationships between pressure, temperature, Mach number, and velocity.

 5. **Negligible shaft work and potential energy change**
    No moving components exist in the nozzle (no shaft work), and potential energy changes are negligible compared to kinetic energy changes.
 The energy equation simplifies to an enthalpy–kinetic energy conversion model.

 ---

-## Energy Balance (Control Volume)
+### Energy Balance (Control Volume)

 ![Energy Balance]({{ "/assets/images/eq2.png" | relative_url }})